tanujbhakre/others/README.md

 # others
-This project contains number of sub projects which I wanted to back up
+This project contains number of sub projects which I wanted to archive